tektechnologies/Instructor-Prep/201/class-12.md

 - what does the datasets do? //numbers on the side and what data type is datasets [array]
 - inside the array, what data type do we have? its an array of objects.
-- this allows us to have multiple peices of data in our chart.
+- this allows us to have multiple pieces of data in our chart.

 - what does this label do? // this is the header or key or legend.